-The laws and rituals regarding the Sabbath are vast and can be split into two categories: activities we abstain from doing on Shabbat and activities that we intentionally and specifically do on the Sabbath.
-Both these elements are necessary to create the ideal atmosphere for experiencing the Sabbath fully.
+he laws and rituals regarding the Sabbath are vast and can be split into two categories: activities we abstain from doing on Shabbat and activities that we intentionally and specifically do on the Sabbath.
+Both these elements are necessary to create the ideal atmosphere for experiencing the Sabbath as it was meant to be experienced.